MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 and summarizing.
 Groups too small to preserve anonymity will be excluded.

-*Outcomes.*   To group and summarize, we require a data frame with columns for student ID, bloc, and each grouping variable (program, race/ethnicity, sex).
-After summarizing and computing the metric we should have columns for the metric (stickiness) and for each grouping variable.
+*Outcomes.*   We calculate the stickiness metric for each unique combination of the grouping variables (program, race/ethnicity, sex).
+The resulting data frame should have columns for program, race/ethnicity, sex, \small N\_\textrm{grad}, \small N\_\textrm{ever}, and stickiness.

 If you are writing your own script to follow along, we use these packages in this article: